 Portuguese artist Leonor Antunes is an internationally recognised artist who represented her country at the Venice Biennale in 2019, a world renowned contemporary visual arts festival.

 For the first exhibition in St Luke’s, Antunes has been commissioned by The Box to create a new east window design, alongside a series of new sculptural works.

-Antunes’ work explores the possibilities of sculpture to connect with architecture, design and craft.
-Melding the unfamiliar with the familiar, she often uses materials such as cork, leather and rubber, associated with ancient craft traditions to highlight the histories embedded within material production.
+Antunes’ practice explores the possibilities of sculpture to connect with architecture and design.
+Melding the unfamiliar with the familiar, she uses materials such as rope, leather and glass, associated with ancient craft traditions, to highlight the histories embedded within material production.

 All visits to The Box will be ticketed when we open.
 Find out more from our Plan Your Visit page.